acorver/arena-automation/documentation/Arena Automation System Documentation.md

   1. Now turn on the Transceiver power.
 If a backpack is in range, data should start appearing in both data graph windows.

   1. Every time a trigger is received, a new triplet of files (.bin, .meta and .bug3) will be written to the chosen data directory.

 ###\.
+Flysim setup

+1. Open a Serial command interface to the FlySim controller.

+1. Send an "h" command the confirm this is indeed the FlySim controller.

+1. Send the command "z 400" to raise FlySim to a height of ~400 mm.

+    **Note**: Due a small bug, it appears that sometimes the FlySim Controller doesn't respond to Z commands unless a "position" command is first sent directly to the FlySim Z controller.
+Only one such command seems to fix the error.
+This bug should be fixed soon.
+More info below on how to interface with the FlySim Z controller.

+1. Now send the command "tune."
+Within a few seconds, you should see the motors will start to shoot the artificial bead back and forth.

+1. Wait approximately 60 seconds for the tuning sequence to complete.

+1. Now manually, or using the power interface explained above, power down the device.

+1. After a few seconds, power the device back on.
+This power cycling is required by the Kangaroo motor driver that controls the X axis, and ensures the newly calibrated settings are written to and loaded from memory.

+1. The next FlySim commands are best sent through the Arena Automation Web Interface.

+1. Be sure to close the Arduino IDE instance associated with this Serial Interface, or otherwise be sure to close the Serial command window and interface.
+This ensures that _ArenaAutomation.exe_ can establish a connection with the FlySim controller.

+1. After the Arduino IDE serial interface is closed, and _ArenaAutomation.exe_ has been started as described below, FlySim commands can be sent using the Arena Automation Web Interface, again as described below.

+###\.
 General setup, continued